galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 >
 >     > ### {% icon question %} Question
 >     >
->     > How many contigs do we have for thte RB05 sample after de novo assembly?
+>     > How many contigs do we have for the RB05 sample after de novo assembly?
 >     > <br><br>
 >     > Hint: run **Nanoplot** {% icon tool %} on the output of **GFA to Fasta** {% icon tool %}
 >     >